JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesTransaction.md

 Furthermore once commited to the database the changes stay commited.

 ## Record Locking
 Prevents simultaneous access to records in a database to avoid inconsistencies.
+Record locking maintains data integrity, since changes are not overwritten.

 Whilst a transaction by user A is happening on a record, that record is locked and user B has to wait for the tranasction to be finished before they can perform thier transaction